Ndichu/Heart-Failure-Analyis-and-visualization/README.md

 During my analysis I found out that tobacco use and exposure to tobacco smoke is a major cause of raised blood pressure and other forms of CVDs including heart attack and stroke that eventually result to high death-rates

-# Data analyis Question and Findings
+# Data analyis goals Findings
 1. **Is there a relationship between gender and heart failure ?** YES!
 From the data, it is observed that the male have more death count compared to women and hence are more likely to succumb to heart failure.

 2. **Is there a relationship between Age with heart failure ?** YES!
 From the data, it is observed that Older people compared to the young are prone to succumbing to heart failure